DatSci-coursera/RepData_PeerAssessment1/Assignment1.md

 # tapply(activity_dataset$steps, activity_dataset$date, sum, na.rm = T)
 ```

-In both cases above days which have only NAs would be counter as 0, instead of NA.
+In both cases above days which have only NAs would be counted as 0, instead of NA.

 Finding mean and median for alternative interpretation is left out of this analysis